python-poetry/poetry/docs/repositories.md

 is not available?*

 The need for this stems from the fact that Poetry's lock file is platform-agnostic.
-This means, in order to resolve dependencies for a project, Poetry needs metadata for all platform specific distributions.
+This means, in order to resolve dependencies for a project, Poetry needs metadata for all platform-specific distributions.
 And when this metadata is not readily available, downloading the distribution and inspecting it locally is the only remaining option.